 While not everyone can be a winner, Nights on Lottie will award all entries a token of appreciation, in the form of merch and accommodation vouchers.

-You can either nominate yourself, a coworker, friend or family member who needs some TLC via our submission form.
-We will announce the winner on 16th January 2023 via email.
+You can either nominate yourself, a coworker, friend or family member who needs some TLC via our submission form, once more announcements have been made.

 More Government funding is urgently needed to support UK Carers through the cost-of-living crisis.